Applying for Disaster Assistance

 The deadline to apply is 60 days from the date the disaster was declared unless extended by FEMA.
-Before contacting FEMA, write what you’ve lost as a result of the disaster—home, personal property, car, your job.
-Then write down what you need: a place to live, medical care, money for rent, help with repair or replacement of your home.
+Before contacting FEMA, write what you’ve lost due to the disaster—home, personal property, car, your job.
+Then write down what you need, such as a place to live, medical care, money for rent, or help with the repair or replacement of your home.

 Save all papers related to your application, such as copies of letters to and from FEMA, your lease, rent receipts, leases, expenses related to your evacuation.
 If you can, take pictures of property damage.

 Make a list of specific damage to your property.
-When the inspector comes, try to be home to point out all of the damage to the inspector.
-If you believe you were denied because your inspection was bad, ask for a new inspection.
+When the inspector comes, try to be home to point out all the damage to the inspector.
+If you believe you were denied because your inspection was inadequate, ask for a new inspection.

 - If you haven’t heard from FEMA, call them.

-- If denied, you generally have 60 days to file a written, signed appeal.
+- You generally have 60 days to file a written, signed appeal if denied.

 FEMA assistance is available to “occupants” of a household.
-This means that you must prove that you resided in the dwelling (house, apartment or other living space) before the disaster.
+This means you must prove that you resided in the dwelling (house, apartment, or other living space) before the disaster.

-Utility Bill – for your home with your name (or name of co-applicant).
-The service address on the utility bill is the street address of the home.
+- Utility bill: For your home with your name (or name of co-applicant).
+The service address on the utility bill is the home's street address.
 This is the preferred verification of occupancy.

-Merchant’s Statement – a bill or similar document sent to your home with your name (or name of coapplicant).
-Merchant statements include credit card bills, delivery notices, and other first class mail addressed to you and showing the street address of the home.
+- Merchant’s statement: A bill or similar document sent to your home with your name (or co-applicant's name).
+Merchant statements include credit card bills, delivery notices, and other first-class mail addressed to you and showing the home's street address.
 Use these only if you don’t have a utility bill or landlord’s statement.

-Employer’s Statement - a statement sent to your home with your name (or name of co-applicant).
-An employer’s statement refers to pay stubs and similar documents sent to you and showing the street address of the home.
+- Employer’s statement: A statement sent to your home with your name (or your co-applicant's name).
+An employer’s statement refers to pay stubs and similar documents sent to you showing the home's street address.

-Current driver’s license, state-issued Identification card or voter registration – Must show your name and your current street address.
+- Current driver’s license, state-issued Identification card, or voter registration: It must show your name and current street address.

-Declarative Statement – If you are unable to establish occupancy with any of the above, you can submit a declarative statement as proof of occupancy.
-Do not use the statement if it would conflict with any other information in your application.
-This is your written, sworn statement, certifying that you normally occupy the residence for more than 6 months of the calendar year.
+- Declarative Statement: If you cannot establish occupancy with any of the above, you can submit a declarative statement as proof of occupancy.
+Do not use the statement if it conflicts with any other information in your application.
+This is your written, sworn statement certifying that you usually occupy the residence for more than six months of the calendar year.
 It must be written, signed, and have the address of the damaged dwelling.
 The statement should include the following declarative statement in one form or another: “I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct.”